mujahidi/acf-typography/readme.txt

 == Description ==

 Typography field type for "Advanced Custom Fields" plugin that lets you add different text properties e.g. Font Size, Font Family, Font Color etc.

+If you want any kind of font/typography features within ACF, this is the plugin for you!
+There's nothing else like it!

 = Supported Subfields =
 * Font Size